TylerAlsop/TylerAlsop/README.md

 🌎🌍🌏 Fun facts:
 - My wife and I have traveled together to:
     - 6 continents
     - 23 countries
     - 21 states
-- We're about to have our first child!
+- We just had our first child!

 Preferred Pronouns:
 - He/Him